 Get To Know Rowland Hall

-• Rowland Hall is an independent, co-educational day school offering a college-preparatory program to students, 2PreK through 12.
+• Rowland Hall is an independent, co-educational day school offering a college-preparatory program to students in 2PreK through twelfth grade.

 • St. Mark's Grammar School was established in Salt Lake City in 1867 by the Bishop of the Episcopal Church's Utah and Idaho Territories, Daniel Sylvester Tuttle.
 In 1880, the mother-in-law of a priest associated with the Episcopal Diocese donated funds to establish a boarding school for girls, named after her husband Benjamin Rowland.
 In 1896, St. Mark's School closed in support of the public school system of the newly designated state of Utah, but it reopened as a boys school in 1964, and shortly thereafter it merged with Rowland Hall.
 Rowland Hall-St. Mark's is still officially the name of our school, although today we are most often known colloquially as Rowland Hall.